Olembe Stadium: Construction and Development

-The intended official delivery of first-phase construction, including the main stadium, when the Cameroonian Football Federation would take ownership of the facility, was meant to occur on the 30th November 2021, postponed first to the 3rd December, 2021, but was postponed again.
+The intended official delivery of first-phase construction, including the main stadium, when the Cameroonian Football Federation would take ownership of the facility, was meant to occur on 30 November 2021, postponed first to 3 December 2021, but was postponed again.
 The Confederation of African Football (CAF) had expressed concerns throughout the construction process about the pace of completion.

 The second-phase of construction, covering the swimming pool and other sports courts, is intended to be completed after the end of AFCON.

 The steel-roof of the main stadium, which is decorated in the colours of Cameroon's flag, was designed by Maeg, who specialise in steel structures.

 The first match held at the Stadium was on 3 September 2021: a FIFA World Cup African Qualifier game between Cameroon and Malawi, which Cameroon won 2–0.

 2022 Africa Cup of Nations Tragedy

 Before a Round of 16 match between Cameroon and Comoros, a deadly crowd crush occurred at one of the stadium's entrance gates, killing eight people and injuring thirty-eight.
 The following game was moved to Ahmadou Ahidjo Stadium.
 The disaster reignited the long-time debate about security and safety in Africa's stadiums.